Child Psychology Degree and Career Guide

 University of Kansas

-The Clinical Child Psychology program at the University of Kansas (KU) is a science-practitioner model Doctor of Philosophy (PhD) program emphasizing working with children and adolescents as well as their families.
-Courses include core study in Biological Foundations of Psychopathology, Social Development, Diversity Issues in Clinical Psychology, and Cognitive Development, as well as clinical psychology specialty skills courses such as Fundamentals of Assessment and Intervention with Children; Achievement and Intellectual Assessment in Clinical Child Psychology; Therapeutic Interventions with Children; and Professional and Ethical Problems in Clinical Psychology.
-A master’s degree is included in the PhD program and requires at least six hours of thesis coursework and a thesis that is based on empirical research related to child psychology.
-The university’s program has been inducted into the Academy of Psychological Clinical Science (ACPS) and is dedicated to research-based clinical practice.
-Admission to the program is highly competitive and applicants need to have a minimum of 15 credit hours in psychology, including research methodology and statistics.
-Experience in psychology research and working with children is not required but is recommended.
+The Clinical Child Psychology Program (CCPP) at the University of Kansas (KU) is a clinical scientist (historically scientist-practitioner) model Doctor of Philosophy (PhD) program emphasizing working with children, adolescents, and their families.
+Students take courses in child psychopathology; behavior and family therapy; assessment and intervention; and ethical or legal issues.
+A 30-hour master’s degree is included in the PhD program and requires at least six hours of thesis coursework and an empirically-based master’s thesis related to child psychology.
+Full-time students can complete the program in four years of study followed by an approved one-year doctoral clinical internship.
+Admission to the program is highly competitive and applicants must have a minimum of 15 credit hours in psychology, including research methodology and statistics.
+Experience in psychology research and working with children is highly recommended.

 University of Minnesota